Elim Pentecostal Church: History

-Differences of opinion over Jeffreys' open espousal of British Israelism and disputes on church governance led Jeffreys to withdraw from the Elim Pentecostal Church in 1939 and to form the Bible-Pattern Church Fellowship in Nottingham, which founded other churches throughout England until the 1960s, but that now only continues as a small fellowship.
-The presidency of Elim then passed to George Kingston, a wealthy businessman who had founded many of the Elim congregations in Essex.
+In 1934, Jeffreys attempted to introduce the teaching of British Israelism into the Elim churches.
+The matter was debated at the annual ministerial conference between John Leech for the identity and E.J.
+Phillips against it.
+This was then followed by a ministerial questions, and a vote, and the resolution was decisively defeated.
+Following this Jeffreys made attempts to reform church governance.
+There was suspicion that he wanted congregations to be able to individually decide matters of doctrine as a means of introducing the British Israelism identity, and progress was slow.
+He resigned from his position as principal of the church in 1939, but was persuaded to return.
+In May 1940 the conference agreed many changes in governance at his request.
+After the agreement was reached, in August 1940, Jeffreys made some additional demands, raising concerns over the size of the conference, which he believed could be manipulated.
+He resigned again in 1940 and formed the Bible-Pattern Church Fellowship, starting in Nottingham, and taking some other Elim congregations with him.
+Jeffreys and others who left with him held the trusteeship of some of these churches, and refused to sign them over to Elim, as he was legally obliged to do.
+He then founded other churches throughout England until the 1960s, but in 1986, 24 years after Jeffreys' death, the Nottingham church inducted an Elim pastor and reaffiliated with Elim, and other Bible-pattern churches were reconciled with Elim, although some chose to join the Assemblies of God, and one remained independent.
+After Jeffreys left, the presidency of Elim initially passed to George Kingston, a wealthy businessman who had founded many of the Elim affiliated congregations in Essex.
+Kingston held the position from 1940-45, after which the presidency became an annual appointment.

 On the night of 23 June 1978, eight British missionaries and four young children (including a three-week-old baby) connected with the Elim mission in Rhodesia (now Zimbabwe) were bayoneted to death by guerrilla fighters in the Vumba massacre.
 Most of the women were raped.
 This brutal massacre in the Vumba and the ministry of Elim in Zimbabwe was commemorated in the 2017 book The Axe and the Tree by Stephen Griffiths.

 Doctrine

 Elim Pentecostal beliefs include: the Bible as divinely inspired; the three in one as the Godhead; the virgin birth of Jesus Christ and his complete humanity and sinless life, substitutionary atonement, bodily resurrection, heavenly intercession, the second coming of Jesus; the universal sinfulness of mankind; the work of the Holy Spirit in conviction, repentance, regeneration and sanctification according to Acts 2:38; the baptism of the Holy Spirit "with signs following"; that salvation is received by faith alone and evidenced by the fruit of the Spirit.
 The baptism of believers by immersion and Communion are held to be ordinances.
+A distinctive feature of Elim's Pentecostal theology has been the belief that Baptism with the Spirit is followed by signs, but not necessarily the sign of speaking in tongues.